grnet/synnefo/docs/source/devguide.rst

 ====================  ===========================
 Request Header Name   Value
 ====================  ===========================
-X-Account-Meta-*      Optional user defined metadata
+X-Account-Group-*     Optional user defined groups X-Account-Meta-*      Optional user defined metadata
 ====================  ===========================

 No reply content/headers.

 The operation will overwrite all user defined metadata, except if ``update`` is defined.
+To create a group, include an ``X-Account-Group-*`` header with the name in the key and a comma separated list of user names in the value.
+If no ``X-Account-Group-*`` header is present, no changes will be applied to groups.
+The ``update`` parameter also applies to groups.
+To delete a specific group, use ``update`` and an empty header value.

 ================  ===============================
 Return Code       Description